 3. How much does CCM cost?

 CCM is partially covered by Medicare and many patients have additional insurance that will cover the remaining costs.
-Some kinds of supplemental insurance still require the patient to pay a co-pay each month, but many do not.
-If the patient does not have supplemental insurance from an employer or other source, they pay a small co-pay (about $8.00 on average) each month that counts toward their annual Medicare deductible of $185.
+Some kinds of supplemental insurance still require the patient to pay a co-insurance each month, but many do not.
+If the patient does not have supplemental insurance from an employer or other source, they pay a small co-insurance (about $8.00 on average or 20% of the reimbursement rate) each month.

 4. Why do I have a new charge for $8 on my bill this month?

 After a patient has enrolled in the program, they may need to be reminded about how billing works and when they can expect to charged.
-The $8.00 charge is the patient’s monthly co-pay and will appear on each month’s bill until their Medicare Part B deductible has been met.
+The approximately $8.00 charge is the patient’s monthly co-insurance and will appear on each month’s bill.

 5. I missed my CCM call this month.
 Will I still get charged?
 Was any work done?